Exponential Modalities and Complementarity (extended abstract): Measurement

-Splitting a dagger binary idempotent almost produces a preunitary object.
+Splitting a $\dagger$-binary idempotent almost produces a preunitary object.
 In a $\dagger$-LDC, we shall call an object $A$ with an isomorphism $\varphi: A \to A^\dagger$ such that $\varphi \varphi^{\dagger -1} = \iota$ a {\bf weak preunitary object}.
 Clearly, in a $\dagger$-isomix category, a weak preunitary object $(A,\varphi)$ is a preunitary object when, in addition, $A$ is in the core.
-We next observe that dagger binary idempotent always split through weak preunitary objects:
+We next observe that dagger binary idempotent splits through weak preunitary objects: